ADL Training in Langley — Restore Independence Through Movement

 Post-Surgical Patients

+Physio or in-hospital rehab gets you stable.
+ADL training picks up where that leaves off, focused on the actual movements your daily life requires, not generic exercise.
 Joint replacements, cardiac surgery, and other procedures require careful rehabilitation.
 ADL training bridges the gap between surgical recovery and full return to independent living.

 Family Caregivers